Father's Day (Doctor Who)

 "Father's Day" is the eighth episode of the first series of the British science fiction television programme Doctor Who, first broadcast on 14 May 2005 on BBC One.
 It was written by Paul Cornell and directed by Joe Ahearne.
-It was one of three Doctor Who episodes that year to be nominated for the 2006 Hugo Award for Best Dramatic Presentation, Short Form.

-In the episode, alien time traveller the Doctor (Christopher Eccleston) agrees to take his companion Rose Tyler (Billie Piper) back to the day her father Pete (Shaun Dingwall) died in 1987.
+In this episode, alien time traveller the Doctor (Christopher Eccleston) agrees to take his companion Rose Tyler (Billie Piper) back to the day her father Pete (Shaun Dingwall) died in 1987.
 When Rose intervenes and pulls her father out of the path of a car, time is wounded and dangerous Reapers attack, threatening to erase history.
 Pete eventually realises that to get rid of the Reapers, he must throw himself under the car that was originally meant to kill him.

 Lead writer and executive producer Russell T Davies conceived "Father's Day" as an emotionally driven time travel story to explore Rose's character.
 He chose Cornell to write the episode; Cornell had written spin-off material during the years the programme was on hiatus.
 The monster element of the story was expanded based on suggestions from Cornell and BBC Head of Drama Jane Tranter, and the Reapers went through many designs.
 The episode was filmed in November 2004 at St Paul's Church and streets in Cardiff.
 "Father's Day" was watched by 8.06 million viewers in the United Kingdom and received generally positive reviews.
 Critics praised the focus on character and emotion.
+It was one of three Doctor Who episodes that year to be nominated for the 2006 Hugo Award for Best Dramatic Presentation, Short Form.